Skip to main content

 Buying knives based on looks.
 The Obsidian Blade taught me this lesson.
 Cool appearance doesn't mean good performance.

 Switching knives constantly.
 Every knife has different trajectory and speed.
-Switching means you never master any of them.
+Switching means you never learn any of them.
 Pick one and commit.

 Ignoring the LAUNCH code knife.
 It's free and A-tier.
 There's no reason not to use it while saving for S-tier options.